MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-app-policies-overview.md

 ---
-title: Learn about app policies ms.date: 01/29/2023 ms.topic: overview
+title: Learn about app policies with app governance | Microsoft Defender for Cloud Apps ms.date: 05/28/2023 ms.topic: overview
-description: Learn about app policies.
+description: Learn about app governance policies with Microsoft Defender for Cloud Apps in Microsoft 365 Defender.
 ---

 # Learn about app policies